HiddenLevers: History

 In 2010, HiddenLevers got accepted into Mayor Bloomberg's technology incubator, managed by the New York City Economic Development Corporation and NYU-Poly.
 HiddenLevers debuted its platform at FinovateFall 2010, and since then, the company has been lauded by several financial industry trade publications.
 Several other fintech applications serving the wealth management and asset management industries have integrations with HiddenLevers, including Orion, Black Diamond, Addepar, Envestnet Tamarac, Advent, eMoney, MoneyGuide Pro, and Morningstar.
 HiddenLevers was a pioneer in bringing wirehouse-type economic analysis to the RIA market.

 In 2015, HiddenLevers launched a new feature giving advisors the ability to create comprehensive investment proposals, which received FINRA review.
 The investment proposals went beyond traditional analytics to give financial professionals a way to substantiate their recommendations using forward-looking events from HiddenLevers scenario library.
 Both asset managers and advisors use these proposals for their client-facing activities.

 In 2018, HiddenLevers acquired a three building complex in Decatur, Georgia, and shifted its headquarters to Atlanta.
 That year, the company's economic analysis was recognized by the Federal Reserve of Atlanta.
 HiddenLevers is now a contributor to the Fed's Beige Book.

 In 2019, HiddenLevers re-launched its Risk Monitor platform, used by large RIAs for aggregate risk analytics, as a full-fledged business intelligence platform, with the ability to monitor risk, revenue, and key performance indicators for large wealth management institutions, including RIA consolidators, large broker/dealers, and wirehouse banks.
 HiddenLevers is now a viable alternative to Blackrock Aladdin and MSCI Risk Metrics at the enterprise level, and is more suitable than either for a fiduciary audience.

 As of October 2019, HiddenLevers had over $500 billion of assets on its platform.

 In March 2021, HiddenLevers announced its acquisition by Orion Advisor Solutions.
+At the time of its acquition, HiddenLevers had over $600B in assets on its platform, including assets monitored on behalf of its largest client, Focus Financial.